 Elephants play a vital role in their ecosystems and contribute to tourism and community incomes in many areas.
 Unfortunately, with only 40,000-50,000 left in the wild, this species is classified as endangered.
-To celebrate the wonderful animal that is the elephant, here are 12 facts about elephants you might not know about.
+To celebrate World Elephant Day 2023, an international day dedicated to the preservation and protection of this wonderful animal, here are 12 facts about elephants you might not know about.

 12 Facts About Elephants You Might Not Know About